 Here’s a shot of the Google Optimize user screen.
 Notice that it gives recommendations and suggestions for an optimal interface:

-ClickFlow is a tool we built to help companies increase organic traffic without building backlinks or posting more content.
+We built ClickFlow to help companies increase organic traffic without building backlinks or posting more content.

 Through ClickFlow, companies can automatically see which pages on their site have the most potential to increase revenue, such as pages that have a high impression count in the search results, but a low click through rate: